 ORLANDO, Fla.
 (UCFKnights.com) – For the sixth time in program history, the UCF volleyball team had multiple student-athletes garner All-America honors.
 On Wednesday, senior Jordan Pingel and freshman McKenna Melville were named All-America Honorable Mention by the American Volleyball Coaches Association (AVCA).

-The American Athletic Conference First Team duo is the ninth and 10th All-Americans in program history.
-UCF has had a student-athlete selected as an All-American in five of the last eight seasons.
+The two were the ninth and 10th All-Americans in program history.
+UCF has had a student-athlete selected All-America in five of the last eight seasons.

 “The entire UCF volleyball family congratulates Jordan and McKenna on this outstanding athletic award,” head coach Todd Dagenais said.
 “Both played such critical roles in our historic season.
 It’s nice to see them honored at the highest level among their peers nationwide as a result.
 I’m thrilled Jordan was able to receive this honor in her final year, and I look forward to things Mckenna will be able to achieve in the coming years”